 - Thumbing through a manila folder to find the proper form to hand to the customer

 - Copying information from one application to another file

 - Searching for the information you need on a form

 Small motion wastes may seem insignificant at first, but they really add up.
-For example, using an automatic screwdriver to eliminate twisting motion when tightening a screw may save just a few seconds per turn in a workstation, but many hours of time over the course of a week, month, and year.
+For example, at first glance using an automatic screwdriver to eliminate twisting motion when tightening a screw may save just a few seconds per turn in a workstation.
+However, it amounts to many hours of time over the course of a week, month, and year.
 Implementing good “5S” visual workplace practices will generally eliminate many of your small motion wastes.

-The transportation waste is not about the person or equipment creating the value, it is rather about the movement of the product, information, or customer itself when this movement does not create value.
+The transportation waste is not about the person or equipment creating the value, but rather about the movement of the product, information, or customer itself when this movement does not create value.

 Transportation occurs between process steps and workstations rather than within them.
 Transportation, like motion, is a highly visible type of waste.

 The transportation waste in manufacturing can be easy to observe and identify.
 It may be pallets of product moved with a forklift, or trucks carrying product between worksites.
 Returning unsold product from retailers back to the warehouse is waste.
 Conveyors are often installed in factories that automate the waste.
 Don’t be fooled; it is still waste.
 Unnecessary transportation often occurs because of poor facility layout and poor logistics.